 Getting around Ireland by cycling

 However, a word of warning.
 Roads, particularly in the countryside can be rough and uneven, with little maintenance carried out from one end of the year to the next.
 Narrow roads can mean cars may overtake very close to you and at speed.
 And tractors on country roads are a common sight.
-However, that said, there are many roads which are hospitable to cyclists, particularly the Great Western Greenway in Mayo and parts of the Wild Atlantic Way.
+However, that said, there are many roads that are hospitable to cyclists, particularly the Great Western Greenway in Mayo and parts of the Wild Atlantic Way.

-Some buses will carry bikes if there is room, as will trains (but at a cost, and you must book ahead to ensure there is room on the service for your bike), meaning you could travel via public transport to your furthest destination and cycle back to your end point.
+Some buses will carry bikes if there is room, as will trains (but at a cost, and you must book ahead to ensure there is room on the service for your bike), meaning you could travel via public transport to your furthest destination and cycle back to your endpoint.
 It is advised that cyclists travelling along the west coast of Ireland travel from south to north to be carried with the prevailing winds rather than struggle against them.
 And that is good advice as the west coast of Ireland can be a particularly windy place.

 Bikes also travel free on passenger ferries such as those going to the Aran Islands, making these ideal destinations for a cycling holiday in Ireland.
 So, if you are fit, and fancy discovering Ireland by bike, it is an option.